Terrance Williams: Massachusetts Pirates

 Williams signed with the Massachusetts Pirates of the Indoor Football League (IFL) in April 2021.

 Ottawa Redblacks

 The Ottawa Redblacks of the Canadian Football League (CFL) announced that Williams had signed with the team on September 13, 2021, but was released on October 8.

 Fan Controlled Football

 On March 13, 2022, Williams was selected by the Knights of Degen in the seventh round of the first FCF draft of the second season.
 He made his debut against the Bored Ape FC on March 16, recording a completed two-point conversion and a nine-yard reception.
 Through the weekly draft, Willams was selected by the Zappers.
 At 0–4, Willams helped propel the team to their first win of the season, connecting on his third touchdown catch of the season from Johnny Manziel.

 Galgos de Tijuana

 On January 17, 2023, Williams signed with the Galgos de Tijuana of the Mexican Liga de Fútbol Americano Profesional (LFA) ahead of the 2023 LFA season.
+He recorded 679 receiving yards and four touchdowns in 10 regular season games.

+Dinos de Saltillo

+Williams signed with the Dinos de Saltillo of the LFA ahead of the 2026 LFA season.